SimonLammer/services/miscellaneous/server_health/README.md

 # Server Health

-Log your server health to a Google Sheet.
+Log your server health to a Google Sheet and get notified if something isn't right.

 ## Setup